lycheeje11y/uploadit/README.md

-# Filexa: File sharing, confined to your network
+# UploadIt: File sharing, confined to your network

 This is a simple side project of mine.
 It began with my [serv](https://github.com/s4Dt0y/serv) project implemented in rust (Btw, do not use that, use updog, serv is unstable and feature-lacking).